-You’ve done the hard part.
-You’ve set up a knowledge base on your website.
+Congratulations, you’ve done the hard part: setting up a knowledge base on your website.

-Who’s reviewed your knowledge base articles?
-How should you go about creating your knowledge base content?
-What customer service best practices should you follow to make sure your articles are actually useful?
-And more importantly, can you start downsizing your customer service team now that you’ve got all these awesome self-service options?
+Have your knowledge base articles been reviewed for accuracy and clarity?
+How should you approach creating and organizing your knowledge base content?
+What best practices should you follow to ensure your articles are genuinely helpful?
+And perhaps most importantly, can you consider downsizing your customer service team now that you have these efficient self-service options in place?

 Below, we’ll cover: